Program H Manual

 It is based on extensive research of young men in Brazil with more gender-equitable attitudes, which demonstrated that these attitudes were indicative of men who had a peer group supportive of gender equality, better personal experiences around gender equality, and more meaningful male role models.

 The Program H methodology promotes group education sessions combined with youth-led campaigns and activism to transform stereotypical roles associated with gender.
-The manual you can download here comprises over 70 validated Program H activities which can be customized for specific contexts.
+The manual you can download here comprises over 70 validated Program H activities which can be customised for specific contexts.
 There is also an abbreviate manual – the Program HMD Tookit – featured on the knowledge platform.

 Partners usually implement 10 to 16 activities, once a week, over a period of several months in conjunction with community awareness campaigns created by youth themselves.
 To complement these activities, Promundo offers a conversation-starting, no-words video Once Upon a Boy.

 After participating in Program H activities, young men have reported many positive changes, from higher rates of condom use and improved relationships, to a greater willingness to take on domestic work and lower rates of sexual harassment and violence against women.
-The results of eight, mostly quasi-experimental studies on Program H around the world have found evidence of positive changes among program participants: from more gender-equitable attitudes and behaviors generally, to improved couple communication, reduced gender-based violence, increased condom use, and improved attitudes around caregiving.
+The results of eight, mostly quasi-experimental studies on Program H around the world have found evidence of positive changes among programme participants: from more gender-equitable attitudes and behaviors generally, to improved couple communication, reduced gender-based violence, increased condom use, and improved attitudes around caregiving.

 Program H Manual Contents